HeroCTF/HeroCTF_v3/Steganography/Winter/README.md

 ![image](metadata.png)

-We find a base64 string, which when decoded tells us that we can use pdf_hide.
+We find a base64 string : This message means that we have to think about how to hide info in a pdf with a password.
+So we can think about pdf_hide

 So we try to extract the data using pdf_hide using one of the two passwords.
 We find a base64 string, which when decoded tells us that we can use pdf_hide.